 Katalon Studio is a free software testing tool that combines manual and automated testing for web APIs, desktop applications, and mobile apps.
 Another well-known tool in the space, Katalon, appeals to users looking for a comprehensive solution for deployments across multiple platforms — no need to purchase several different tools for testing different deployments.
 For web APIs, Katalon Studio can perform both REST and SOAP requests.

 Katalon Studio is also built to be accessible.
 Its graphical user interface helps users construct automated and exploratory tests from its project templates and stored elements you create.
 There’s also a library of built-in automation keywords to speed up the coding process.

 Katalon Studio is free.
 There’s also an enterprise upgrade for $759 per license per year with all the capabilities of Katalon Studio plus additional features.

 Though a relative newcomer to the space, Assertible has proven a strong contender for user-friendly API testing.
-Use Assertible to build, store, and automate tests of your REST API or HTTP service — all its technologies are focused on making your API high-performing and reliable.
+You can use Assertible to build, store, and automate your REST API or HTTP service tests — all its technologies are focused on making your API high-performing and reliable.

-Plus, Assertible showcases impressive integrations with other applications like GitHub, for storing your assets, and Slack, for notifications regarding performance.
+Assertible showcases impressive integrations with other applications like GitHub for storing your assets and Slack for notifications regarding performance.